akash720/face-mask-detection/README.md

 ### Description
 This project aims at using transfer learning on pretrained model for detecting face with masks on them.
 The model used is ResNet50 which is available in PyTorch.
 The approach used for prediction using the trained model is as follows:
 - First we find ROI in the image which is **face**.
 This is done by passing our image to [MTCNN face detector](https://github.com/ipazc/mtcnn)
-- Then we crop the face, which is out ROI and pass it into our model to detect if face is covered with mask or not.
+- Then we crop the face, which is our ROI and pass it to our model to detect if face is covered with mask or not.

 ### Dependencies
 * PyTorch